Migraine can cause severe, recurrent, and potentially disabling headaches that typically last from 4–72 hours.

 When someone recognizes the earliest symptoms of a migraine episode, they can take measures to prevent the situation from progressing.

-Here is an outline of the stages, including duration and the most common symptoms someone may experience:
+Here is an outline of the stages, including duration and the

 This stage is also called the premonitory or warning stage.
 It may begin several days or just a couple of hours before the onset of the aura stage.